This post was originally published in October 2018 and has been updated.

 Applesauce Cinnamon Jello

-Pour the jello into a serving bowl and refrigerate uncovered.
 It is important not to cover the jello until it is cool.
 The steam from the warm jello needs to escape so that it doesn't form condensation on top of the jello.
-Once cool, cover the bowl with plastic wrap and store in the refrigerator.
+Once cool, cover the bowl with plastic wrap and store it in the refrigerator.

 Serving options